JangHoIk1/JangHoIk1/README.md

 - 🥇 I majored in Computer Science
 - 🚅 My hometown is Busan, in Korea

+### What I Like
+- 🎵 Listen Music
+- 🏀 BasketBall
+- ♦️ Holdem
+-
 ### Experience
 - 💵 The 4th Pro Digital Academy (2024.03~ )
 - 📄 Raise GLS, Research Team Intern (2023.07~2024.02)